DavidAriOstenfeldt/project_website/content/network-analysis.md

 This section will cover the collaboration between artists aspect of the project.
 For this we will make use of different network theories and constructions in order to analyse the properties between artists.
 Specifically, we will go through how the full network of all artists were created and investigate it using various networks science analysis strategies.
 In addition to the network of all artists, we've also created smaller networks for specific genres.
 All this, and more, can be seen at the bottom of the page.

-# NOTE: MÅSKE DEN FULDE GRAF HER IGEN?
-DUNNO THO
+# NOTE: Mangler det fulde netværk her

 # Creating the network
 The network is created by making each artist into a node and link up two artists if they have collaborated on a song.
 The network is created as an [_undirected network_](https://www.wikiwand.com/en/Undirected_graph) that, in comparison to a directed network, is a network where the links don't have an orientation, such that _information_ flows both ways.
 The size of a node is determined by the number of times they have appeared on Billboard's the hot 100 chart and the colour is based upon the most common genre for that artist.
 The size of each link is determined by the number of times the two artists have collaborated.